What is the future of email marketing?

 Image via O’Reilly Media

-They should showcase product images in thumbnail format, like seen above, as well as the price and the name of the product.
+They should showcase product images in thumbnail format, as seen above, as well as the price and the name of the product.

 8. Find Ways to Keep ‘em Coming Back